How to Handle Disruptive Students: Classroom Management Strategies that Work

 📣 What Student Misbehavior Really Means

-Most challenging behavior is a message.
-It may not come out clearly, but it’s worth looking beneath the surface.
+Most challenging behavior is sending a message.
+It may be garbled or buried under attitude, but it’s still communication.

-A student struggles to follow directions, distracted by problems at home?
+A student who struggles to follow directions might be distracted by problems at home.

 Students may act defiant if they believe they’ve been treated unfairly.

-A student who lacks confidence often grows frustrated and disruptive.
+A student who lacks confidence might grow frustrated and disruptive.

 😮💨🧘 How Teacher Responses Change Student Behavior